tachyean/sbuffer/README.md

     console.log(sb.read('v1'));/*print: undefined*/
 ### Reference method
-Allocate 100 total memory, where 100/5 or 20 bytes are for garbage use
+Allocate 100 bytes total memory, where 100/5 or 20 bytes are for garbage use

     var sb=new SBuffer(100,5);
 Write string "test", and store the reference into v1 variable